buildingSMART/foundation-API/README.md

 For example, `2016-04-28T16:31:12.270+02:00` would represent _Thursday, April 28th, 2016, 16:31:12 (270ms) with a time zone offset of +2 hours relative to UTC._
 Please note that the colon in the timezone offset is optional, so `+02:00` is equivalent to `+0200`.

-To void ambiguity, This specification steps away from ISO 8601 on the topic of DateTime values with no timezone: The ISO 8601 says that DateTime values with no timezone designator are local times - **In BCF all DateTime values with no timezone designator are assumed to be in UTC.Therefore, adding a timezone designator is highly recommended. **.
+To void ambiguity, This specification steps away from ISO 8601 on the topic of DateTime values with no timezone: The ISO 8601 says that DateTime values with no timezone designator are local times - **In BCF all DateTime values with no timezone designator are assumed to be in UTC.
+Therefore, adding a timezone designator is highly recommended**.

 ## 1.8 Additional Response and Request Object Properties